SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 1. Series of utility "factors" proteins begin to assemble at the promoter which signals transcription to call the attention of RNA polymerase.
 2. RNA polyamerase binds to the Sigma Subunit => form a holoenzyme to unwind DNA — creates a **transcription bubble**
 3. Sigma subunit informs the enzyme where to find a promoter (beginning of binding)
-* "Enhancer" gene sequences help bind with activator proteins to help attract RNA polymerase II
+4. "Enhancer" gene sequences help bind with activator proteins to help attract RNA polymerase II

 **Promoters**
+Promoters are the signaling devices that mark the beginning of a nucleotide

 * Polymerase Enzyme starts at a promoter (typically found upstream of the 5' start site) and ends at a terminator
 	* Box of TATTAA highlights transcription rate and the start site
 	* TFIIA cofactor in RNA recognizes TATTAA box, TFIIB recognizes C/CG/CG/CGCCC upstream